tsnellgrove/dark_castle2/castle_to_do2.md

 	- Or, perhaps better, could pop 'id' upon end_of_game == True
 	- no longer need flask_output defined in first 'if id exist'; create separate section for local variables in main routine
 	- improve on 'press any key to restart' interstitial?
 Maybe move pwd reset to near bottom? (i.e. if 'id' exist: <...> else:)
+	- moved 'if id is in session' to just above 'if start_of_game == True'... now I'm wondering... do I really need start of game??
+Is there ever a case where it's not start of game and fresh variable assignment??
+Can I just make the "start of game run" a continuatio of the variable assignment "if"?
+	- Wondering if I can consolidate the 2 interpreter_text calls just before the 'return rneder_template'... at the end of the day there really only seem to be 2 choices... either game_over == True, in which case we flash "Hit Restart"... or game_over == False... in which case we need to call interpreter_text...